dommyrock/React-multipleComponents/README.md

 When "HD" Button is clicked -->selected image is than re-renderd in Full HD size.

 Table +Chart rendering section:
-Backend (API ) is set up only for dev/testing currently (hosted by "CsvFileUpload-MVC" App on ISS) and CORS is used, so those components wont render or have data in them until hosted locally.
+Backend (API ) is set up only for dev/testing currently (hosted by "CsvFileUpload-MVC" App on ISS) and CORS is used, so those components wont render or have data in them until backend is hosted locally.

 Preview: